RongyuXia/rongyuxia.github.io/_pages/about.md

 I am an Associate Professor in the Department of Applied Mechanics and Engineering at Sun Yat-sen University.
 My research interests include:

-* Piezoelectric materials and structures
-* Electromechanical coupling
-* Nonlinear dynamics and vibration
-* Wave propagation and manipulation
-* Acoustic and elastic metamaterials
-* Smart structures and devices

-## Education

-* Ph.D. in Solid Mechanics, Peking University, 2021
-* B.S. in Theoretical and Applied Mechanics, Sun Yat-sen University, 2015

-## Professional Experience

-### Associate Professor

-Sun Yat-sen University,
-*December 2023 – Present*

-- Conduct research on smart materials and wave manipulation.
-- Supervise graduate students and undergraduate researchers.
-- Teach courses in mechanics and numerical methods.

-### Postdoctoral Fellow

-Peking University,
-*September 2021 – November 2023*

-- Conducted research in solid mechanics and smart structures.
-- Developed theoretical and computational models for coupled multiphysics systems.

-## Research Interests

 * Wave dynamics in materials and structures
 * Acoustic and elastic metamaterials
 * Structural health monitoring

+### Education

+- Ph.D. in Solid Mechanics, Peking University, 2021
+- B.S. in Theoretical and Applied Mechanics, Sun Yat-sen University, 2015

+### Professional Experience

+- *December 2023 – Present*, Associate Professor of Sun Yat-sen University
+- *September 2021 – November 2023*, Postdoctoral Fellow of Peking University